-Testing - The exact configuration that you get on the Fedora or RHEL distribution has been thoroughly tested by experts around the world.
-Because Fedora is now represented by a single huge software repository, the most intensely tested software will be that which is offered in official CD and DVD versions of Fedora.

-Automatic updates - The software packages that make up Fedora are constantly being fixed in various ways.
+- Testing The exact configuration that you get on the Fedora or RHEL distribution has been thoroughly tested by experts around the world.
+Because Fedora is now represented by a single huge software repository, the most intensely tested software will be that which is offered in official CD and DVD versions of Fedora. - Automatic updates The software packages that make up Fedora are constantly being fixed in various ways.
 To provide a mechanism for the automatic selection, download, and installation of updated software packages, Fedora and RHEL rely primarily on the yum facility.

 With the addition of yum software repositories on the Internet that include Fedora packages, whole sets of RPM software packages can be updated with a single yum update command.
-Updated Package Manager and Package Updater (Pup) windows provide the first graphical tools with Fedora to install from multiple software repositories on the Internet (as opposed to local CD or DVD media).
-Pup, in particular, can be used to easily get the latest software enhancements and fixes.
-A desktop applet automatically alerts you when Pup has updated packages available to download and install.
+The PackageKit facility provides graphical tools with Fedora to install from multiple software repositories on the Internet (as opposed to local CD or DVD media A desktop applet automatically alerts you when updated packages are available to download and install.
 See Chapter 5 for descriptions of these tools.

-New Features in Fedora 8
+New Features in Fedora 10

-When it comes to versions of different software projects that come with Fedora 8, the major components in Fedora 8 include (with version numbers):
+When it comes to versions of different software projects that come with Fedora, the major components in Fedora 10 include (with version numbers):

-- Linux kernel: version 2.6.23.1
+- Linux kernel: version 2.6.27

-- GNOME (desktop environment): version 2.20
+- GNOME (desktop environment): version 2.24

-- KDE (desktop environment): version 3.5.8
+- KDE (desktop environment): version 4.1.2

-- X Window System (X.org graphical windowing system): version 11, Release 1.3
+- X Window System (X.org graphical windowing system): version 11, Release 1.5

-- OpenOffice.org (office suite): version 2.3
+- OpenOffice.org (office suite): version 3

-- GIMP (image manipulation application): version 2.4
+- GIMP (image manipulation application): version 2.6.1

-- GCC (GNU C language compilation system): version 4.1.2
+- GCC (GNU C language compilation system): version 4.3.2

-- Apache (Web server): version 2.2.6
+- Apache (Web server): version 2.2.9

-- Samba (Windows SMB file/printer sharing): version 3.0.26a
+- Samba (Windows SMB file/printer sharing): version 3.2.4

-- CUPS (print services): version 1.3.3
+- CUPS (print services): version 1.3.9

-- Sendmail (mail transport agent): version 8.14.1
+- Sendmail (mail transport agent): version 8.14.3

-- vsFTPd (secure FTP server): version 2.0.5
+- vsFTPd (secure FTP server): version 2.0.7

-- INN (Usenet news server): version 2.4.3
+- INN (Usenet news server): version 2.4.5

-- MySQL (database server): version 5.0.45
+- MySQL (database server): version 5.0.67

-- BIND (Domain name system server): version 9.5.0
+- BIND (Domain name system server): version 9.5.1